Photos Videos Programs Company Outreach Press Contact

 The Collaborators

-Carmella Vassor videographer, is recognized for her documentaries on Philadelphia dance artists such as Philadanco's Joan Myers Brown ("Standing at the Edge: We Dance") and PureMovement's Rennie Harris ("Endangered Species").
-In 1999, she was awarded a Dance Media Fellowship at UCLA, as part of the PEW funded National Initiative To Preserve America's Dance (NIPAD).
-Her local production company Wild Child Productions produced, "Creating Across Cultures" a documentary on the Asia Pacific Performance Exchange and documents dance concerts for local and national artists.
-In 2001, she collaborated with Jawole Zoller and Urban Bush Women on "Hair Stories" through special residencies at Jacob's Pillow and Atlanta Arts Center.
-Vassor-Johnson was the resident videographer for Jacob's Pillow Dance Festival where she produced Video Journals, half-hour documentary/performance videos distributed to the educational community.
-During her professional dance career, Vassor-Johnson performed with Philadanco, Philadelphia Civic Ballet and AMM & DCO.
-Since 1998, Vassor-Johnson and Mulgrew have collaborated on numerous dance for camera and experimental video works.
+Carmella Vassor-Johnson (videographer-collaborator) is recognized for her documentaries on Philadelphia dance artists such as Philadanco's Joan Myers Brown ("Standing at the Edge: We Dance") and PureMovement's Rennie Harris ("Endangered Species").
+In 1999, she was awarded a Dance Media Fellowship at UCLA, as part of the PEW funded National Initiative to Preserve America's Dance (NIPAD).
+Her local production company Wild Child Productions produced, "Creating across Cultures" a documentary on the Asia Pacific Performance Exchange and documents dance concerts for local and national artists.
+In 2001, Carmella collaborated with Jawole Zoller and Urban Bush Women on "Hair Stories" through special residencies at Jacob's Pillow and Atlanta Arts Center.
+She was the resident videographer for Jacob's Pillow Dance Festival where she produced Video Journals, half-hour documentary/performance videos distributed to the educational community.
+During her professional dance career, she performed with Philadanco, Philadelphia Civic Ballet and AMM & DCO.
+Since 1998, Carmella and Anne-Marie have collaborated on dance-video projects for film, specific sites and concert stages.

 Stan Sadowski photographer/video artist, graduated from Temple University’s School of Communication and Film.
 His work has appeared at the Wilma Theater, Walnut Theater and Philadelphia Shakespeare Festival.
 Currently, he is working on the Robinson Freedenthal documentation project.
 He has worked on special projects with AMM & DCO since 1994.